 This dissertation explores the connections between the material deposited on the surface of the poles and the climate conditions that drive its deposition.
 I specifically focus on observations of two polar units in order to study the current and past nature of this connection.
-Through studying changes in the morphological appearance of the SPRC, I attempt to make a connection between interannual global climate events in the past few years of Mars exploration and the current status of the residual cap.
-By performing a detailed stratigraphic analysis of the NPLD, with higher resolution data and more advanced techniques than ever before, I seek to shed more light on the nature of the link between Martian Milankovitch cycles that affected the paleoclimate of the last few million years and their expression in the geologic record.
+Through studying changes in the appearance of the SPRC, I make a connection between interannual global climate events in the past few years of Mars exploration and the current status of the residual cap.
+By performing a detailed stratigraphic analysis of the NPLD, with higher resolution data and more advanced techniques than previous work, I shed more light on the nature of the link between Martian Milankovitch cycles that affected the paleoclimate of the last few million years and their expression in the geologic record.